DON’T MISS

 Best for history: German National Library, Saxony

 The German National Library, with buildings situated in Leipzig and Frankfurt, is home to some of the country’s largest collections of historical records, archives and literary artefacts - a true treat for history enthusiasts!
-Even the library itself is historic - founded in 1912.

-The library collects copies of all books published in the German language, so if you’re looking for some great German books to explore - the German National Library could be the best place for you!
+Founded in 1912, the library collects copies of all books published in the German language, so if you’re looking for some great German books to explore - the German National Library could be the best place for you!

 Best for studying: Foster Library, Berlin